 Do not rely on the information in this manual as a repair guide, as always only competent electrical service personnel should attempt to repair any electrical equipment or extension of the electrical systems.
 To do so would risk electrical shock, or damage to the boats systems or components.

-7.1 DC Power Systems & Components
+7.1 The DC Electrical System

-The DC Power Systems & components consists of the following:
+The DC System consists of the following systems or components: